chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E3 - Talon.md

 	- Sisu: Half-truth.
 	- Raya: It’s all-truth.
 Just not all the truth there is.
 	- Sisu: It’s a start.
+- You’ve not been here because you’re scared of water.
+- masks
 - Sisu: Okay, so I was thinking you let me go first.
 	- Huh?
 	- With the Talon Chief.
 Hang Dai?